-- We recognise that children with SEN/Disabilities may be especially vulnerable to abuse and expect staff to take extra care to interpret possible signs of abuse or neglect. - Staff should recognise that additional barriers can exist when recognising the signs of abuse or neglect in this group of children.
-We will ensure assumptions are not made that indicators of abuse (such as behaviour, mood and injury) relate to the child's special educational needs or disability without further exploration. - We will provide a school environment in which all pupils, including those with SEN/D, can feel confident and able to discuss their concerns. - The DSL and DMSs will work together with the inclusion team, where necessary, to ensure that the needs of SEN/D pupils in relation to Child Protection issues, are responded to appropriately (e.g. for a child with particular communication needs). - See also separate Policy for Special Educational Needs.
+- We recognise that children with special educational needs and disabilities (SEND) can face additional safeguarding challenges. - These children may be especially vulnerable to abuse and we expect staff to take extra care to interpret possible signs of abuse or neglect. - Staff should recognise that additional barriers can exist when recognising abuse and neglect in this group of children.
+These can include the potential for these children to: - be more prone to peer group isolation; - be disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - have communication barriers and difficulties in overcoming these barriers. - We will ensure assumptions are not made that indicators of abuse (such as behaviour, mood and injury) relate to the child's special educational needs or disability without further exploration. - We will provide a school environment in which all pupils, including those with SEN/D, can feel confident and able to discuss their concerns. - The DSL and DMSs will work together with the inclusion team, where necessary, to ensure that the needs of SEN/D pupils in relation to Child Protection issues, are responded to appropriately (e.g. for a child with particular communication needs). - See also separate Policy for Special Educational Needs and guidance in Working Together to Safeguard Children (2018) regarding assessment of disabled children and their carers; young carers; children in secure youth establishments.